 84. Finding 2: RBA collaboration is relevant to the strategic objectives and goals of the three entities.
-The RBA collaboration agreements set out the comparative strengths of the three entities but do not adequately set out the fundamental differences between them and the implications of these differences for collaboration.
+The RBA collaboration agreements set out the comparative strengths of the three entities but do not adequately the fundamental set out differences and the between them implications of these differences for collaboration.